 The farmers market has more than 100 shops and restaurants to explore.
 There are so many different places to eat (over 50) with so many choices for food chances are you will stop at least a couple of the food booths.

 Farmers market stores offer a remarkable selection of fresh fruits, along with candy, baked goods, homemade ice cream, wines, meats, and poultry.

 Restaurants Los Angeles Farmers Market

-There is plenty of shady seating and even though this is an open air market.
-When you arrive take a walk around the entire place to see which restaurant you would like to dine at.
+There is plenty of shady seating, and even though this is an open-air market.
+When you arrive, take a walk around the whole place to see which restaurant you would like to dine.

-You can choose from Korean, Brazilian, Japanese, Chinese, Italian, Malaysian and French food.
-To finish off, you’re lunch try Bennett’s Ice Cream or a frozen yogurt from Pinkberry.
+You can choose from Korean, Brazilian, Japanese, Chinese, Italian, Malaysian, and French food.
+To finish off, you’re lunch, try Bennett’s Ice Cream or frozen yogurt from Pinkberry.

-What started out as a place for local farmers to sell their products has turned into one of the most visited attractions in Los Angeles.
-Taking a trip to the market is well worth the time by itself but right next door is a huge upscale shopping mall.
+What started as a place for local farmers to sell their products has turned into one of the most visited attractions in Los Angeles.
+Taking a trip to the market is well worth the time by itself, but right next door is a huge upscale shopping mall.

 You will need at least two hours to see the market and about another hour to walk around the Grove.
-There is a trolley that connects Farmers Market and the Grove which is free, however, the day we visited it was not operating.
+There is a trolley that connects Farmers Market and the Grove, which is free.

 Los Angeles Farmers Market is a fun day trip for adults or teens.
 Smaller children will probably not appreciate the wonders of this place, but they will enjoy riding the trolley and the homemade ice cream.
 The address for the

 Los Angeles Farmers Market is 6333 W 3rd St Los Angeles, CA 90036 corner of Third and Fairfax.